arnemolland/joml/versions/en/joml-v0.4.0.md

-TOML v0.4.0
+JOML v0.4.0
 ===========

-Tom's Obvious, Minimal Language.
+Joe's Obvious, Minimal Language.

-By Tom Preston-Werner.
+By Joe.

 Be warned, this spec is still changing a lot.
 Until it's marked as 1.0, you should assume that it is unstable and act accordingly.